brianalbert7/MaxArrayIndex/README.md

 # MaxArrayIndex
-An divide and conquer algorithm to find the index of the maximum element in an array
+A divide and conquer algorithm to find the index of the maximum element in an array